rasor/rasor.github.io/content/2020/Cs-k8s-Core3.md

 ```

 ## Chapter 2 Create Your Application with Docker
-### Develop your ASP.NET Core application using Docker
+### Chapter 2.1 Develop your ASP.NET Core application using Docker

 Dotnet core commands: